 Also bear in mind that Zilker Park and South Austin in general are a little off the beaten path when compared to some of the other neighborhoods in our guide.
 If you want to stay in South Austin but still want to really explore the neighborhood, it may be worth shelling out the cost for a rental car.

-8. South Congress, shopping district
+8. South Congress, where to stay in Austin in a shopping district

 The picturesque view of Austin as a strange but charming city of weirdos is perhaps best typified by South Congress.

 Like the North Loop, it’s practically overflowing with stores offering vintage clothing, vintage records, and off the wall toys.
 Unlike the North Loop, it’s not nearly so focused on retail – and it’s somewhat more urbane.